AyoTheDev/WeatherApp/README.md

 ## Support and Issues

-If you encounter any issues or have questions regarding this project, feel free to open an issue in the Bitbucket repository, and we'll be happy to assist you.
+If you encounter any issues or have questions regarding this project, feel free to open an issue in the Github repository, and we'll be happy to assist you.